 What Is a Cognitive Behavioral Therapy Session Like?

-During these sessions, you’ll learn about your mental health or substance abuse condition.
-Then, you’ll learn about specific techniques you can use to help you to turn those negative thoughts around.
-This includes things like stress management, assertiveness, coping mechanisms and relaxation.
+During CBT, you’ll learn about how thinking processes contribute to your health or substance abuse problems.
+We’ll explore negative thought patterns related to your condition.
+Our therapist will explain specific techniques to help you turn those negative thoughts around.
+These include techniques like stress management, assertiveness, coping mechanisms and relaxation.

 Steps in CBT generally include: